Ian Donald Cochrane Hopkins: Career

 Gurmeet Mattu) and Every Bloody Sunday (co-authored with Gurmeet Mattu).

 Hopkins has also had three satirical novels published, each co-authored with John Duignan: Skelp the Aged in 2016; The Buick Stops Here in 2017; and The Lambshank Redemption in 2019.

 Hopkins and Duignan began writing Skelp the Aged as a play, before deciding to make it a novel.
 The three novels in the trilogy by Hopkins and Duignan follow hapless anti-heroes Mungo and Ethel Laird, in and out of trouble - and jail - as they struggle to maintain a living as bookies.

 Hopkins also co-authored Shit Yourself Laughing with Frank Muir.

 In 2020, Hopkins' satirical novella, A Glutton-Free Diet, was published by Pegasus Publishers.
 The story takes place on the Isle of Arran and is set against the background of the New Labour government unveiling its proposals for a Scottish Parliament.
 The protagonists, in their own ways, represent the major contemporary influences in the 1997 Scottish devolution debate.

-In July 2024 Hopkins latest novella, The Granny State of Drumhumble, was published.
+In July 2024, Hopkins' latest novella, The Granny State of Drumhumble, was published.

-Set in the Scottish Highlands the novella is a "Satirical meta-fiction where Brigadoon meets Brave New World".
+Set in the Scottish Highlands, the novella is a "Satirical meta-fiction where Brigadoon meets Brave New World".

+In January 2026, Hopkins' latest novel, Rory's Swing, Tiger's Blood, was published.

+Rory's Swing, Tiger's Blood is about Levid Brittain, an ex-police officer, hatching a plan to help a 13 year old boy win a golf championship.